KanishkPunekar/Pocket-Protector/README.md

 # Pocket-Protector
-Pocket Tracker is a user-friendly , intuitive  java application to help your effortlessly  manage and track your expense on the go .
+Pocket Tracker is a user-friendly ,intuitive java application to help your effortlessly manage and track your expense on the go.
+Set personalized spending limits and receive notifications when thresholds are reached.

 ## Key Features
   -Expense logging <br />